G. Harrold Carswell: U.S. Senate campaign

 On April 20, 1970, Carswell resigned from his judicial position to run for the Republican nomination for the U.S. Senate from Florida.
 His opponent was U.S. Representative William C. Cramer of St. Petersburg.
 Expecting to benefit politically in Florida from the rejection of Judge Carswell to the Supreme Court, aides of either Governor Claude R. Kirk, Jr., or U.S. Senator Edward Gurney of Winter Park urged Carswell to resign from the bench to run for the Senate seat being vacated by the long-term Democrat Spessard Holland.
 Cramer claimed that Gurney had in a 1968 gentlemen's agreement agreed to support him for the seat.
 Gurney declined to discuss the gentlemen's agreement with Cramer but said that he and Cramer, who had been House colleagues, had "totally different opinions on this.
 That is ancient history, and I see no point in reviving things. … If I told my complete version of the matter, Cramer would not believe me, and I don't want Bill angry at me."
 Gurney claimed that he was unaware that Cramer had considered running for the Senate in 1968 and had deferred that year to Gurney, with the expectation that Cramer would seek the other Senate seat in 1970 with Gurney's backing.

-When Kirk and Gurney endorsed Carswell, Lieutenant Governor Ray C. Osborne, a Kirk appointee, abandoned his own primary challenge to Cramer.
+When Kirk and Gurney endorsed Carswell, Lieutenant Governor Ray Osborne, a Kirk appointee, abandoned his own primary challenge to Cramer.
 Years later, Kirk said that he "should have stuck with Osborne", later an attorney from Boca Raton, and not encouraged Carswell to run.
 Kirk also said that he had not "created" Carswell's candidacy, as the media had depicted.